TepWacha/CppND-Capstone-Snake-Game/README.md

 This is my Capstone project of [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 Project Option 2 is chosen.

 This Snake Game is a snake game that is more complicate than original.
-Other than food, we have "landmine" "motivation" and "poison".
+This game is 2 Player snake game first player control with up,down,left,right second player control with w,s,a,d and other than food, we have "landmine" "motivation" and "poison".

 Additional rules from the original game is that :
 1. You hit landmine, you die immediately